communitiesuk/prsdb-infra/ReadMe.md

   - 'Why do you require it?' --> "We are setting up the <environment name> environment for the new PRS Database in AWS.
 As part of this we need DNS records for the sub-domains and associated certificates.
 These subdomains were approved by TDA on 21/08/24.
 The service owner for the project is <service owner name>."
   - And add the completed spreadsheet as an attachment to the request

+In order to use the prsdb web service once it's been deployed to these domains, One-Login needs to be updated to know about the new environment.
+Get the One-Login admin to add these for each of the cloudfront domains used above:
+- Redirect URIs:
+  - /login/oauth2/code/one-login
+  - /login/oauth2/code/one-login-id
+- Post log out redirect URIs:
+  - /signout

 ### Setting up pre-requisite resource, and task definition

 - We also need to create a number of pre-requisite resources, and then initial task definition before we can bring up the full ECS service.